-Ratification by the Governing Body: Nov 2022 To be reviewed (annually): At the November meeting annually within the Board of Governors schedule of works.
+Ratified by the Governing Body: November 2023 To be reviewed (annually): September 2024

 1. Introduction

 - 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm (Working Together, DfE 2018).